Marufkhon1/ChatRoulleteBot/README.md

 8. Test and Iterate : I will test my bot to identity and any bugs or issues.Users will be  satisfied my bot soon

 9. Advertising Bot : I will advertise my bot to my friends,relatives and including my classmates.I will test also it will be proud of will be in channel or group.

+10. You can go in my bot https://t.me/chat_ruletka_uz_bot